Scholar School

 9:00 am - 11:00 am

-Mentor: Rebekah Kowis & Angie Waite
+Mentors: Rebekah Kowis & Dominique Whitmarsh

 11:00 am - 12:00 pm

 Registration for Scholar Clubs will be done at Orientation.
 Classes will be formed based on student interest.
-Some options for scholar clubs include speech and debate, choir, sign language, board games, etc.
+Some options for Scholar Clubs include speech and debate, choir, sign language, board games, etc.

 Afternoon Session